 - 2012: Admissions counselor, Truman State University

 What I learned: You won’t always get an interview.
 And when you do, and the interviewer asks you, “Do you have any questions for me?”, have some.
 Even at Starbucks.
+And even after a good interview, another applicant may just be a better fit.

 On-the-job failures (selected from a much larger pool):